sigasi/sigasi_insights/content/manual/tools.md

 If your project root contains a `modelsim.ini` file, Sigasi Studio will add this file to the `vcom` command with `-modelsimini`.
-This allows you to configure custom settings for Mentor’s `vcom`.
+This allows you to configure custom settings for Mentor's `vcom`.

 # External Tools Configuration